Sort on Published Date;

 Anaconda Mining Company.—The returns of the recent shipment of ore to Denver smelters have been received.
 Twenty-two tons of high and low grade ore was sent.

-The high grade ran $430 to the ton, and the low grade $130.
+graphic for visual presentation of text The high grade ran $430 to the ton, and the low grade $130.
 These are the best results from Anaconda ore which have yet been had.

 Internet Source Text Link(s) {Found/Seen/Known]: